BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_iqtree/file_data/README.md

-File data has: fasta&nwk files contain the fasta file used and the other information that was created by iqtree.
+File data has: fasta&nwk files contain the fasta file used and other documents created by iqtree.